shaunduncan/helga/docs/source/getting_started.rst

 Requirements
 ------------
 All python requirements for running helga are listed in ``requirements.txt``.
-Helga supports SSL connections to IRC, and for this reason, you will need to install both ``openssl`` and ``libssl-dev`` in order to compile SSL support.
+Helga supports SSL connections to a chat server (currently IRC, XMPP, and HipChat), and for this reason, you will need to install both ``openssl`` and ``libssl-dev`` in order to compile SSL support.

 Optionally, you can have Helga configured to connect to a MongoDB server.
 Although this is not strictly required, many plugins require a connection to operate, so it